Season 3: 2023 – 2024

 Episode 21: Heart Failure

-In Episode 21, we are thrilled to welcome Dr. Edward Kasper, the E. Cowles Andrus Distinguished Professor in Cardiology and Professor of Medicine at the Johns Hopkins University School of Medicine.
+In Episode 21, host Dr. Rita Kalyani is thrilled to welcome Dr. Edward Kasper, the E. Cowles Andrus Distinguished Professor in Cardiology and Professor of Medicine at the Johns Hopkins University School of Medicine.
 He is the Director of Outpatient Cardiology and a specialist in heart failure.
 He is a Fellow of the American Heart Association as well as a Fellow of the American College of Cardiology.
 Dr. Kasper’s current research interests focus on the biological origins of heart failure.
 Specifically, his research has focused on causes and prognosis of patients with cardiomyopathy, a serious condition in which the heart has difficulty pumping blood throughout the body.

 Episode 20: Cardiovascular Disease

-In Episode 20, we welcome Dr. Roger Blumenthal, the Kenneth Jay Pollin Professor of Cardiology and the principal developer and Director of the Johns Hopkins Ciccarone Center for the Prevention of Cardiovascular Disease.
+In Episode 20, host Dr. Rita Kalyani welcomes Dr. Roger Blumenthal, the Kenneth Jay Pollin Professor of Cardiology and the principal developer and Director of the Johns Hopkins Ciccarone Center for the Prevention of Cardiovascular Disease.
 He was Co-Chair of the 2019 ACC/AHA Prevention of Cardiovascular Disease Guideline.
 He is recognized as an expert on cardiovascular risks related to diabetes.

 Episode 19: A Real Patient Story - Living with Peripheral Artery Disease